-Fixed and variable TOU off-peak prices
+Fixed price and variable off-peak prices

-The fixed and variable off-peak prices are set to largely recover Powerco's distribution costs (excluding Transpower's charges).
-The fixed price does not fully recover fixed distribution costs for T05/V05 and T05S/V05S due to the restriction of the Low Fixed Charge Regulations.
+The fixed price recovers a portion of Powerco's distribution costs, and excludes any transmission charges, while the variable off-peak prices include a small portion of transmission charges.
+The fixed price does not fully recover fixed distribution costs for T05S/V05S due to the restrictions of the Low Fixed Charge Regulations.